|

 Service also works with farmers and agriculture agencies to restore and conserve

 wetlands on private lands.
-Maintaining

 a healthy diversity of habitats and providing breeding and migration habitat for